 However, in return for this contribution there is an expectation that all of the camp candidates will:

-- attend one of the driver/crewman award requalifications at the commencement of the 2019/2020 season
+- attend one of the driver/crewman award requalifications at the commencement of the following season.

-- will attend rostered patrols and continue to upskill as a driver
+- attend rostered patrols and continue to upskill as an IRB driver.